Nel0x/Encrypted-Arch-Installation/README.md

 ## BIOS Configuration

 Hold F12 (or whatever key is used on your system) during startup to access bios.
-Then...
+Then ...

 - **Make sure UEFI is ON**.
 Most modern systems use UEFI, so it's generally on by default.